- 1. How Much Sweating Is Too Much Sweating?

 Sweating should be limited to places that are rich with sweat glands (underarms, hands, face, feet, or groin).
 If not, this can be an alarming sign.
 Such sweating happens all over the body.
 Therefore, this is a symptom of secondary general hyperhidrosis and thus may happen due to an underlying illness.

 Asymmetrical sweating is, sweating from only one side of the body.
 For example, one underarm, one side of the forehead, etc. Since this situation is not normal, it requires medical attention.

-If excessive sweat issue develop during middle age or older, you should be concerned.
+If excessive sweat issue develops during middle age or older, you should be concerned.

-If you are starting to see signs of over sweating and you also have a close family member that is affected with excessive sweating issue, medical attention can help you to treat the problem before it worsens.
+If you are starting to see signs of over-sweating and you also have a close family member that is affected with the excessive sweating issue, medical attention can help you to treat the problem before it worsens.